usb-c/STUSB4500/README.md

 * Note 1 : In a typical application, the chip's NVM only needs to be programmed once (during manufacturing).
 * Note 2 : The NVM technology has a limited number of write cycles possible (few thousands).
 So do not use an application which re-write the NVM all the time.

+#### Here is a Faster alternative to program the NVM memory (with the GUI and Nucleo board):
+1. Connect the STUSB4500 eval board on top of STM32F072 Nucleo board.
+And connect the Nucleo board to your computer via USB.
+1. Use the STSW-STUSB002 GUI to configure the STUSB4500 parameters according to your application needs (PDO, Voltage, Current, Overvoltage protection, …).   <br/>
+1. With the GUI, click the "Write NVM" button to flash the memory
+1. Reset the chip so that it reloads its latest NVM configuration

 ## Evaluation Boards
 There are different boards available to test the product.